kaievns/the-log/posts/lead/drafts/how-to-build-culture.md

 a person needs to _feel_ like they belong to a group, not to rationalise it.

 The problem here is that belongingness grows out of one's _identity_.
-If a person can bring their whole self into a group and drop the barriers, and hence become a productive member of a peer group, then they can say that they belong there.
+If a person can bring their whole self into a group and drop their barriers -- and hence become a productive member of a peer group -- then they can say that they belong there.
 If on the other hand, their identity is not acknowledged or considered inferior the identities of the rest of the group, then this person is bound to struggle regardless of anyone's best efforts and intentions.

 There is a way out of this mess, and it's called **diversity**.
 An identity of a group can be purposefully crafted around the idea of diversity as the unifying factor.
-If a group is purposefully non-homogeneous, and differences are prised, then it is bringing the unique self into the group that turns into the bonding factor.
-Being different brings value.
+If a group is purposefully non-homogeneous, and differences are innately valued, then it is bringing that unique self into the group that turns into the bonding factor.
+Being different brings value to the group.

 It is a surprisingly difficult feat to pull off, though.
 Basically because in any diverse environment there is usually a dominant group that will _allow_ for